njlr/rs-core-lib/prion/core.md

 than or equal to 1 and less than 1000, if possible.
 Optionally a delimiter can be inserted between the number and letter.

+(These functions will not work properly with `long double` values that are outside the range of a `double`.)

 * `u8string` **`hexdump`**`(const void* ptr, size_t n, size_t block = 0)`
 * `u8string` **`hexdump`**`(const string& str, size_t block = 0)`